Get started with targeting your ARCore Unity apps to Android.

 Build and run the sample app

-Connect your phone to your development machine.
+Connect your device to your development machine.

 In the Unity Build Settings window, click Build and Run.